-‘No expense spared’ is an understatement when it comes to describing this dramatically renovated 1920s hunting lodge – now a favoured weekend chill-out for City execs and foodies alike.
-Formal evening meals are served in elegantly appointed Dining Room (two Michelin stars), where Martin Burge continues to fine-tune his culinary style, creating dishes that are complex, overtly modern and utterly sublime.
-A carpaccio of cuttlefish comes dressed with poached lobster, bouillabaisse jelly and cherry tomatoes, while main courses might feature poached and roasted fillet of veal teamed with slow-braised cheek, caramelised sweetbread and hazelnut purée or John Dory with flakes of smoked salmon, crayfish tails and compressed cucumber – brilliant timing, brilliant technique.
-Desserts also offer thrills aplenty – witness a combo of bitter chocolate mousse with iced popcorn, passion fruit and textures of caramel.
+“No expense spared” is an understatement when it comes to describing this dramatically renovated 1920s hunting lodge – now a favoured weekend chill-out for City execs and foodies alike.
+Formal evening meals are served in the elegantly appointed Dining Room (two Michelin stars), where Martin Burge continues to fine-tune his culinary style, creating dishes that are complex, overtly modern and utterly sublime.
+Hand-dived scallops are served with crispy bacon, courgette purée and pickled cockles, while main courses might feature pork tenderloin dressed with black pudding and liquorice cassonade alongside a slow-braised pig’s trotter or pan-fried fillet in light bouillabaisse consommé with deep-fried cod cheeks and parmesan rouille – brilliant timing, brilliant technique.
+Desserts also offer thrills galore – witness Gariguette strawberries set in their own jelly with yoghurt sorbet, crispy almond cake and lime meringue.
 For something more casual, try Le Mazot – Whatley Manor’s Alpine chalet-style brasserie.

 Wine Notes: Wine List: This large, interesting list has a solid French backbone, but is well supported by New World offerings, particularly from Australia, New Zealand, South Africa and the US.
 It also offers a rare opportunity to try Swiss wines in the UK.
 A decent selection of half-bottles encourages experimentation.
 Best Buy White 2008 Life from Stone Sauvignon Blanc, Springfield Estate, Robertson £33.00 Best Buy Red 2005 Les Challeys Saint-Joseph, Delas Freres, Rhone, France £38.00